 Yasmin is a Rohingya from the township of Buthidaung in Rakhine state.
 She has personally lived in a refugee camp in Thailand prior to migrating to Canada.
-Yasmin's courage and reletntlss efforts on the cause is an example of Rohingya women in leadership.
+She is currently studying Political Science at the Simon Fraser University in Vancouver.
+Yasmin's courage and relentless efforts on the cause is an example of Rohingya women in leadership.
 She is the president of our network.

-Saima is a renowned activist who is highly engaged with multiple communities in southern Alberta.
-She has won numerous awards for her services to civil society organizations in and around Calgary.
-She has traveled to the Rohingya refugee camps following the 2017 exodus, and has advocated on the plight of the Rohingya ever since her return.
+Saima is a well renowned activist in Calgary who is highly engaged with multiple communities in southern Alberta.
+She has founded, led, and won numerous awards for her services to various civil society organizations in and around Calgary.
+She has traveled to the Rohingya refugee camps following the 2017 Rohingya massacre, produced a short documentary clip, and has advocated on the plight of the Rohingya ever since her return.

 Humaira leads several organizations in Winnipeg that focus on advocacy for social justice and equality.
-She is outspoken on the issues surrounding aboriginal communities, newcomers and immigrants.
-She has led rallies for the Rohingya, organized talk sessions, and engaged other organizations to become a voice for the Rohingya.
+She is outspoken on the issues surrounding aboriginal communities, newcomers, and immigrants.
+She has led rallies for the Rohingya, organized talk sessions, and engaged other organizations in southern Manitoba to become a voice for the Rohingya.

-Ian is a writer, a school teacher, an organic farmer, and a father of 2 most beautiful children by profession!
+Ian is a writer, a school teacher for high needs children, an organic farmer, and a father of 2 most beautiful children by profession!
 He organized the first rally for the Rohingya in Halifax where civil society organizations from diverse communities successfully particpated in solidarity with the Rohingya.
 Ian has also helped bring the plight of the Rohingya to the attention of various faith groups in Nova Scotia.

 Ehsan is a PhD candidate at Dalhousie University.
 He has written and published on the Rohingya issue, and has spoken at rallies and other events raising the awareness of the Rohingya in Nova Scotia.
 Ehsan also brings well established connections with Bangladeshi civil society organizations that are active at the Rohingya refugee camps near Cox Bazar.

 Shudeep is a former journalist of the Daily Star, one of the largest English newspapers in Bangladesh.
-He has spent extensive time studying and covering the Rohingya issue not only with the Daily Star, but also with other international English newspapers.
-Shudeep is the director of the testimonies collection efforts on the grounds, at the camps, in Bangladesh.
+He has spent extensive time studying and covering the Rohingya and other indigenous communities issues with the Daily Star, as well as with other international English newspapers.
+Shudeep is the director of the testimonies collection efforts on-the-ground at the refugee camps in Bangladesh.